 Everyone can be forgetful and struggle to put a name to a face or remember where the car is parked.
-But if you or a loved one are experiencing changes in memory that are causing concern, it is important to do something about it.
+But if your memory, or the memory of a loved one is changing in a way that concerns you, it is important that you do something about it.